-- 1. Battery water level. - 2.
-Tire pressure. - 3.
-Lubrication as specified by the Lubrication Chart. - Boom lift and outrigger holding valves for proper operation. - 5.
-Torque the swing bearing mounting bolts during the first month of operation and periodic inspections thereafter (See page 6-8 for Torque Values).

-- 6. Hoist brake for proper operation at Hoist capacity load. - 7.
-Torque the boom wear pad retaining bolts during first month of operation, and monthly thereafter. - 8.
-Check to see that crane Operation Manual is with the unit.
-If the manual is missing, obtain the serial number of the unit and order an operation manual immediately.
+- Battery water level. - 2.
+Tire pressure. - Lubrication as specified by the Lubrication, Section 5. - 4.
+Torque the T-box mounting bolts during the first month of operation and periodic inspections thereafter. - 5.
+Torque the swing bearing mounting bolts during the first month of operation and periodic inspections thereafter. - 6.
+Torque the boom wear pad retaining bolts during first month of operation, and monthly thereafter. - Check to see that this crane's Operator's Manual is with the crane.
+If the manual is missing, obtain the serial number of the crane and order an operator's manual immediately.